Doctor insights on:

 Lithium toxicity: Lithium can cause nausea, vomiting, diarrhea, dizziness, muscle weakness, and fatigue.
 Also there can be a fine tremor of the hands or legs, muscle twitches, difficulty walking, slurred speech, nystagmus, and seizures.
 Management is to reduce dose or temporarily stop the drug.
 Lithium levels need to be monitored regularly, and kept in therapeutic range (maintenance.
 6 - 1 mmol/l). ...Read more

 Chemically, lithium is a light, soft, alkali metal.
 It's very highly reactive, so that in nature it's only found in compound form.
 It's useful in batteries.
 As a medication, Lithium Carbonate and citrate can be used to stabilize mood in people with bipolar disorder.
 In these people it can help with both mania and depression.
 Blood level monitoring is ...Read more

-Take lithium 300mgs. recently started Toviaz for bladder problem.can taking Toviaz affect the lithium level. had trouble with lithium toxicity before?
+Take lithium 300mgs.
+Recently started Toviaz (fesoterodine) for bladder problem.
+Can taking Toviaz (fesoterodine) affect the lithium level.
+Had trouble with lithium toxicity before?

 Should be safe: No significant interaction between these 2 meds has been found to exist.
 Always check with your doc if you develop any new symptoms ...Read more

 Depends: What do you mean by this?
 If you are having symptoms that are consistent with lithium toxicity then it is very important to do 2 things: hydrate well (i.e. Drink plenty of water) and go to either an er or urgent care center.
 If you just think you took too many pills by accident but have not symptoms of toxicity, you should be ok but need to check your levels soon and talk to your doctor soon too. ...Read more